brunocleite/java11-study/co.brunoleite.modules/README.md

 ### 1. Describe the components of Services including directives

 The specific services directives are `provides..with` and `uses`.
-Those uses are described on [section 2](#2.
-Declare modules and enable access between modules) above
+Those uses are described on [section 2](#2-declare-modules-and-enable-access-between-modules) above.

+### 2. Design a service type, load the services using ServiceLoader, check for dependencies of the services including consumer module and provider module

+In this example:

+The service module is `co.brunoleite.modules.animal.factory`

+The service provider module is `co.brunoleite.modules.animal.concretefactory`

+The consumer module is `co.brunoleite.modules.animal.app`.
+It uses the ServiceLoader to load the provider.